 Brown Interior Color Examples

-1. Brown Master Bedrooms
+1. Brown Primary Bedrooms

 The different tones of brown have varied effects when combined with other colors.
 Brown can make other colors stand out, making them look richer and brighter.
 It can also shine a spotlight on the objects around it and even play up a room’s architectural details.
 Naturally, brown injects warmth and a cozy look to a room.
 It also makes people feel safe, comfortable and grounded.
 It’s the color of choice for those who want to feel relaxed and create a bit of intimacy to their space.
 It’s also woodsy, rustic and can even be dramatic.